-Trinity has shaped a unique, caring culture that begins when the student enters the School.
-We have a Buddies Program in the Junior School for Prep students, Peer Support for Year 7 students and Cross Age Tutoring between the Junior School and Year 9 boys, means at every step in their journey they are supported, encouraged and inspired by their peers.
+At Trinity, boys become part of a unique and caring culture the moment they enter the School.
+Exposure to our Buddies Program in the Junior School for Prep students, Peer Support for Year 7 students, and Cross-Age Tutoring between the Junior School and Year 9 boys, means at every step in their journey they are supported, encouraged and inspired by their peers.

-One of Trinity’s most successful programs is the Leppitt Leadership course where some 60 boys attend a four-day program to prepare for leadership roles on Year 7 and 8 outdoor camps.
+One of our most successful programs is the Leppitt Leadership course.
+Each year, this sees some 60 boys attend a four-day program to prepare for leadership roles on Year 7 and 8 outdoor camps.
 These experiences bring out remarkable changes in young men as they are given real responsibility for other students in an outdoor setting.

-The School recognises different styles of leadership and actively encourages individuals to immerse themselves in areas of interest.
-These channels contribute to developing the character of boys and help to form friendships at school which will last a lifetime.
+We recognise different styles of leadership and actively encourages individuals to immerse themselves in areas of interest.
+These channels contribute to developing character, and help boys to form friendships at school which will last a lifetime.